Aerial Application of Water Enhancer Study

 Outcome of the Study

-After the completion of the study, the CoE—with assistance from the participants—will produce a report on the outcome of the study.
+After the completion of the study, the CoE—with assistance from the participants—will produce a report on the outcome of the study and share it with the aerial firefighting community.
 The report could include the following:

 - Identified major variables influencing the capabilities of specific water enhancers in various applications, such as during line-building, spotting, etc.